The Quiet Ways Women Abandon Themselves in Relationships

 What self-abandonment actually looks like

-Many women I work with don't come to therapy saying "I've been abandoning myself."
-They come in saying they feel tired, disconnected, resentful, or they come in wondering why they feel so alone inside a relationship that looks fine from the outside.
+Most women I work with don't come to therapy saying "I've been abandoning myself."
+They come in saying they feel tired.
+Disconnected.
+Resentful without a clear reason.
+Or they come in wondering why they feel so alone inside a relationship that, from the outside, looks completely fine.

 Self-abandonment isn’t always a dramatic loss.
 Sometimes it’s just saying ‘I don’t mind’ one too many times, until you genuinely can’t remember what you actually want.